 Understanding the Different Stock Order Types

 There are several ways to execute stock trades, from the common and relatively simple market order, to more complex stop orders and timing instructions.
-Each type of order is a tool tailored to specific situations and needs, and can result in a different outcome.
+Each type of order is a tool tailored to specific situations and needs of an investor or trader, and can result in a different outcome.

 It’s important to understand the types of order in the stock market thoroughly to know when and how to use them.
 That way you’ll be able to know which order will best help you reach your goals as you buy and sell stocks.